Sustainable Training Routines for Operational ExcellenceFebruary 14, 2022

 The friction of the balancing loop is the brake on the good habit wheel - all the things that make process improvement difficult to do.
 If your system is not generating the positive activities that you'd like to see, this may be the place to start.
 If your rate of Green Belt project completion lags your expectations, it may very well be because it's just too hard for your people to find the time or the resources or the support to do the work.
 If you haven't asked them what makes it so hard, they'll probably tell you if you ask.

 It won't come as a surprise what the research on habits shows: the more you can make the things you want your people to do obvious and easy and even fun, the more likely it will be that your people will do those things.
 That's why leadership engagement is so important.
-If leaders are actually involved in process improvement work, then their direct participation reduces a lot of friction and "brings people along on the ride".
+If leaders are actually involved in process improvement work, then their direct participation reduces a lot of friction and "brings people along on the ride."

-The other lever that you can pull is to increase the energy of the reinforcement loop on rewards and recognition.
+The other lever that you can pull is increasing the energy of the reinforcement loop on rewards and recognition.
 Just like riding a bike with flat tires, motivation can overcome some of the inevitable friction.
 If you want good habits of behaviors to stick, you've got to reinforce those behaviors when they happen, in a meaningful way.
 If you have any familiarity with the 8-Discipline process, one of its advantages is the explicit focus on recognizing the team as the last step.
 Everyone wants to get busy and move onto the next thing, but it's critical to recognize all of the people who do the hard work necessary to realize positive process changes, because it is really hard work.
 Recognition can be like an endorphin, a drug that makes people want to work out in order to get that high.

 Over the years, we've known many, many companies who've devoted significant energy and expense to holding company-wide recognition events to celebrate process improvement successes.
 The expense of those events can be an easy target for cost-cutting, as can the resources for internal marketing and communication of the benefits of improvement efforts, but the organizations who manage to maintain recognition systems are the ones most successful in making process improvement a habit.